tasbiapretty/INTRO-CS/INTRO-CS-6/README.md

 __All Team Members__

-By now you should have noticed that you do not have a local `develop` branch
+By now you should have noticed that you do not have a local `develop` branch.
 ```sh
 $ git branch
 * master